Overview 2023

 This course may not be available to international students.
 Please see the list of distance courses (i.e. online and taken outside Australia) that are offered to international students

-The Diploma in Counselling will introduce you to a range of topics including mental health, the impact of chronic health conditions on quality of life, mental health first aid, and applied counselling skills.
-Your studies will focus on adopting healthy thoughts and behaviours as part of a self-care approach, introducing you to a range of skills to manage stress and enhancing well-being of yourself and others through lifestyle, mindfulness and positive psychology.
+You will explore a range of topics including mental health, the impact of chronic health conditions on quality of life, foundational mental health intervention skills, and applied counselling skills.
+During your studies you will focus on adopting healthy thoughts and behaviours as part of a self-care approach, introducing you to a range of skills to manage stress and enhance well-being of yourself and others through lifestyle, mindfulness, and positive psychology.

 Career outcomes

-Graduating from the Diploma of Counselling can lead to a rewarding career helping others work through emotional, mental health and lifestyle concerns.
+Graduating from the Diploma of Counselling can lead, with further study, to a rewarding career helping others work through emotional, mental health and lifestyle concerns.
 This degree opens up opportunities to work across a variety of health care settings including:

 - Drug and alcohol counselling